dynamai/dynamai.github.io/README.md

 <br>

 ## People
-- Group founder and CEO: [Soon Hoe Lim](https://shoelim.github.io/), Assistant Professor at KTH and Nordita
+- Group founder and leader: [Soon Hoe Lim](https://shoelim.github.io/), Assistant Professor at KTH and Nordita
 - Other members: we are currently hiring two postdocs, two PhD students and several master students to join the group!

 ## Contact